Lemoncode/webpack-by-sample/version 4/00 intro/03 server/README.md

 ## Prerequisites

-Prerequisites, you will need to have nodejs installed in your computer.
+Prerequisites, you will need to have nodejs (at least v 8.9.2) installed in your computer.
 If you want to follow this step guides you will need to take as starting point sample _01 Import_.

 ## steps